-The western pleasure event is judged on the horse’s ability to be a pleasure to ride, which includes these characteristics:
+The western pleasure event is judged on the horse’s ability to be a pleasure to ride, which includes being broke, quiet, soft, smooth, and responsive to the rider’s cues while being on a loose rein or with light contact.

 Class Procedures